tbounsiar/tbnestjs-security/README.md

 Here are some helpful tips and tricks for using the security library effectively.

-#### RequestAuthentication
+#### Authentication Injection

-The RequestAuthentication instance is injected with request scope, enabling its accessibility within any provider or component handling the incoming request.
+The Authentication instance is injected with request scope, enabling its accessibility within any provider or component handling the incoming request.
 This ensures that authentication details are readily available throughout the request lifecycle, empowering developers to implement custom logic or perform authentication-related operations seamlessly across different parts of their NestJS application.